What Is the Downside of Buying Tax Liens?

 This geographic dispersion makes building expertise in specific markets difficult and increases reliance on incomplete public records rather than ground-level knowledge.

-Alternative Investment Strategies Worth Considering
+What Are the Alternative Investment Strategies Worth Considering?

 Given the substantial downsides of tax lien investing, many real estate investors find better risk-adjusted returns through alternative strategies that offer more control and transparency.